 Work shown at art, architecture, and design events including — Netflix’s series The Future of ep.
 Gaming, LA’s Architecture and Design Museum, Venice Biennale of Architecture, Dutch Design Week, and Die Digitale, DDDD, Spring Break Art Show, FEMMEBIT, Navel, Roger’s Office Gallery, IxDA 2019, The Swiss Architecture Museum; Architektur Galerie Berlin; BODY and the Anthropocene; the Bi-City Biennale of Urbanism / Architecture; Architecture + Design Museum; Open City Art City Festival at Yerba Buena Center for the Arts; Post-Internet Cities Conference; The Graduate Center for Critical Studies; KAM Workshops: Artificial Natures; and CHI.
 Her projects have been featured in Wallpaper, The Guardian, Wired Magazine, Anti-Utopias, Test Plots Magazine.

-Using audio to match to a viseme - the visual equivalent of a phoneme or unit of sound in spoken language - the software creates a general facial image that can be used to describe a particular sound.
+Using lip synchronization software, the interface uses audio amplitude and phonemes to approximate a mouth shape known as a viseme: a visual equivalent of a phoneme or unit of sound in spoken language, creating a general facial image that can be used to describe a particular sound.

-The video uses audio from an interview conducted with Crazy Minnow Studio, creators of SALSA Lip-Sync asset available in Unity.
-The interview is interrupted with sounds of washing machine used to puppeteer the mouth into new shapes, forms, and expressions.
+The video documentation uses audio from an interview with Crazy Minnow Studio, creators of SALSA Lip-Sync an animation tool used to puppeteer character mouths in video games.

 FINAL VIDEO